Kmart002/jamortBackend/README.md

   This API uses mongoDB atlas for demonstration purposes.
   Input validation is handled by simple IF statements.
 It is important to use more robust validation and error handling in a production application.
   No userAuth of any kind.
 Ensure secure access to your API in a real-world scenario.
-  This documentation assumes that the developer is well acquainted with MongoDB/Mongoose, NodeJs and Express
+  This documentation assumes that the developer is well acquainted with MongoDB/Mongoose, NodeJs and Express.

 ## CONCLUSION
 The User API simplifies the process of managing a users record within your application.
-Whether you're building a personal information management system, a contact list, or any other application that requires person-related data, the Person API can help you get started quickly.
+Whether you're building a personal information management system, a contact list, or any other application that requires user-related data, the User API can help you get started quickly.